Latest Osmosis (OSMO) News Update

 TLDR

-Osmosis churns between deflationary upgrades and validator growing pains.
+Osmosis swings between deflationary optimism and validator jitters, with a side of Revolut staking hype.
 Here’s what’s trending:

 Deep Dive